ahmeedHassan1/ir_iss_project/SECURITY_COMPLIANCE.md

 - All uploaded documents encrypted at rest: [uploadController.js](backend/controllers/uploadController.js)
 - Documents decrypted only when accessed: [uploadController.js](backend/controllers/uploadController.js) - `getDocument()`
 - Database stores: `encrypted_content`, `iv`, `auth_tag`
+- `iv` (initialization vector) is stored per document to ensure AES-GCM never reuses a nonce, and `auth_tag` is retained so integrity verification succeeds during decryption.
+Both values are non-secret metadata but are mandatory to retrieve plaintext securely.
+- `content_hash` (SHA-256) is stored alongside encrypted blobs to prove the decrypted plaintext matches what the uploader submitted and to support tamper detection/deduplication workflows.

 **Database Schema**: